 These recommendations formed the basis of a UK proposal that the CENELEC countries accepted almost unanimously.
 Europe now has the opportunity to fully harmonise the colour identification system not only for non-flexible cables for fixed wiring, but also for flexible cables and cords and distribution cables.

-Where can I find more details and guidance on the new colours?
+Where can I find more details and guidance on the harmonised colours?

 Amendment No2 to BS 7671: Requirements for Electrical Installations has been issued, including a new appendix that provides advice on marking the interface between the old and new colours and also gives general guidance on the various colour options that may be used for line conductors (not neutral or protective ones)